beccasaurus/aux_codes/README.markdown

 TODO
 ----

+ - make a spec specifically for showing off the different API features quickly and easily
+ - convert this README to RDoc
- * custom fields, eg:
+ - custom fields, eg:
-   * `Breed#acronym`
+   - `Breed#acronym`
-   * `Breed#description`
+   - `Breed#description`
-   * `Breed#kennel_association_id` ...
+   - `Breed#kennel_association_id` ...
-   * these need an easy way to be defined!  `alias_attribute`?
+   - these need an easy way to be defined!  `alias_attribute`?
-   * this needs to work in development mode, when the models are constantly being reloaded!
+   - this needs to work in development mode, when the models are constantly being reloaded!
-   * you shouldn't have to know the name of the special field to use it ... something like `attr_string :name` could just grab the (first) string column!
+   - you shouldn't have to know the name of the special field to use it ... something like `attr_string :name` could just grab the (first) string column!
+   - should we have a field for misc serialized meta-data?  could be abused ... but could also be helpful ...
- * create (or update) method(s) for helping with the original AuxCode migration and for creating the special additional fields
+ - create (or update) method(s) for helping with the original AuxCode migration and for creating the special additional fields
+ - make table name and column names configurable (but with strong defaults)
+ - should have a rails generator ... should be 1 command to setup `aux_codes` in Rails

 NOTES
 -----